-The assumption that Wellesley students are trustworthy confers a number of privileges, the most readily discernable of which are un-proctored take-home exams and self-scheduled final exams.
+The assumption that Wellesley College students are trustworthy confers a number of privileges, the most readily discernible of which are non-proctored take-home exams and self-scheduled final exams.
 A less tangible but more far-reaching privilege is the involvement of students in dialogue across the institution and self-governance within it.

-All students share responsibility for the upkeep of the Honor Code.
-Students are encouraged to bring Honor Code related queries to the Chief Justice and the Administrative Coordinator of Honor Code Council.
+All students share responsibility for the preservation of the Honor Code.
+Students are encouraged to bring Honor Code and Code of Student Conduct related queries to the Chief Justice and the Administrative Coordinator of the Honor Code Council.